Medicare Advantage Compliance Training

 Dentist and staff requirements

-Contracted dentists and staff must complete the standardized Centers for Medicare and Medicaid Services (CMS) Compliance Training by December 31st of each year.
+Contracted dentists and staff must complete the standardized Centers for Medicare and Medicaid Services (CMS) Compliance and Fraud, Waste and Abuse Training by December 31st of each year.

 To complete the standardized CMS Compliance Training, here are two online ways to obtain the material:

-- CMS Web-based Training Upon completion, you will be issued a certificate that can be used as proof of completion for any carrier.
+- Use CMS Web-based Medicare Learning Network Training.
+Upon completion, you will be issued a certificate that can be used as proof of completion for any carrier.
 Contracted providers will still need to complete the Medicare Advantage Annual Attestation for Downstream Entities.